NatachaWalther/C-plus-plus/README.md

 ```
 **Modifiers:**

-1. assign() – It assigns new value to the vector elements by replacing old ones
+1. assign() â€“ It assigns new value to the vector elements by replacing old ones
-2. push_back() – It push the elements into a vector from the back
+2. push_back() â€“ It push the elements into a vector from the back
-3. pop_back() – It is used to pop or remove elements from a vector from the back.
+3. pop_back() â€“ It is used to pop or remove elements from a vector from the back.
-4. insert() – It inserts new elements before the element at the specified position
+4. insert() â€“ It inserts new elements before the element at the specified position
-5. erase() – It is used to remove elements from a container from the specified position or range.
+5. erase() â€“ It is used to remove elements from a container from the specified position or range.
-6. swap() – It is used to swap the contents of one vector with another vector of same type.
+6. swap() â€“ It is used to swap the contents of one vector with another vector of same type.
 Sizes may differ.
-7. clear() – It is used to remove all the elements of the vector container
+7. clear() â€“ It is used to remove all the elements of the vector container
-8. emplace() – It extends the container by inserting new element at position
+8. emplace() â€“ It extends the container by inserting new element at position
-9. emplace_back() – It is used to insert a new element into the vector container, the new element is added to the end of the vector
+9. emplace_back() â€“ It is used to insert a new element into the vector container, the new element is added to the end of the vector

 ``` cpp
 #include <bits/stdc++.h>